randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 Follow directions to install the "GitHub Pull Requests and Issues" extension to VS Code. <https://code.visualstudio.com/docs/editor/github>

+### Other Useful VSCode Integrations

+The following are useful VS Code extension that make writing good code easier.
+Fixing spelling errors, writing with good style, and debugging JSON files.
+Click on the extensions icon on the left bar in VS Code (looks like 4 squares), search for the extensions by name and install them.

+ * Code Spell Checker - help catch spelling errors in comments, variable names, etc
+ * Checkstyle for Java - for finding style problems in code, makes code easier to read.
+ * json - "Json for Visual Studio Code" to make JSON files easier to read.
 # Resources

 ## GitHub and Git